Grilled Mushroom Salad with Sesame Vinaigrette

 Serves: 6 to 8

 The flavors that develop when you caramelize mushrooms on a grill transport them to a new dimension.
 Add a zesty vinaigrette infused with toasted sesame seeds, finish with a colorful garnish and you have a special meal.
-Just add a log of chevre and some great bread for a vegetarian meal, or serve as a side salad with a steak.

 - 2 portobello mushrooms, stems removed Add to list